07 May The Final Walkthrough – What You Need To Know

 The Final Walkthrough

-Call all of your utility companies to get everything transferred into your name.
+Plan ahead by calling all of your utility companies or use a company like http://www.allconnect.com/ to get everything transferred into your name.
 The title company will take care of the sewer company for you.
 If you ask, we can find out from the selling agent which utility companies the previous seller used for services like trash, cable, etc. Don’t worry; typically the utilities will not be turned off immediately when the seller moves out.

-You can usually call the day before or the day of closing and not have a gap in service, but on most contracts you have the right to do it within 4 days prior to closing.
+You can usually call the day before or the day of closing and not have a gap in service, but on most contracts you can do it anytime prior to closing.

 Usually, nothing happens at this time, but it’s a nice opportunity for you to measure rooms and decide how you will set up the furniture.
 If something we have agreed upon in the inspection resolution has not been completed, we will contact the other agent, and get it fixed.
 In extreme circumstances, if you deem necessary, closing can be postponed until the issue is fixed.

 Occasionally when you do your final walk through the sellers will be at the house